gbv/grimpo-skosmos/README.md

 docker compose down
 ~~~

-or stop and restarted with:
+or stopped and restarted with:

 ~~~sh
 docker compose down -v